DICE-UNC/jargon/README.md

 #### Parallel file transfer performance #72

-Additional tweaks to improve parallel file transfer performance
+Additional tweaks to improve parallel file transfer performance.
+This includes an expansion of TCP configuration parameters for both the primary and parallel transfer thread to configure window size, quality of service parameters, timeouts, nodelay and other aspects.
+This also includes adjustemt to various buffering parameters based on benchmark testing.